sherlock-audit/2023-02-hats-judging/README.md

-# Issue M-11: If signer gate is deployed to safe with more than 5 existing modules, safe will be bricked
+# Issue M-10: If signer gate is deployed to safe with more than 5 existing modules, safe will be bricked

 Source: https://github.com/sherlock-audit/2023-02-hats-judging/issues/43

 ## Found by
-obront, roguereddwarf, cducrest-brainbot, juancito
+obront, roguereddwarf, juancito, cducrest-brainbot

 ## Summary